soarodrigo0/ebook2audiobook/README.md

                             Default to 0.65.
 Higher temperatures lead to more creative outputs.
   --length_penalty LENGTH_PENALTY
                         (xtts only, optional) A length penalty applied to the autoregressive decoder.
                             Default to 1.0.
-Not applied to custom models.
+  --num_beams NUM_BEAMS
+                        (xtts only, optional) Controls how many alternative sequences the model explores.
+                            Default to 3.
   --repetition_penalty REPETITION_PENALTY
                         (xtts only, optional) A penalty that prevents the autoregressive decoder from repeating itself.
                             Default to 2.5